 Yet, we wouldn’t have known that if we didn’t peruse the attachment.
 Those details should have been included IN the property description, leading readers to download the flyer for more information.

 Compare this to Property Description #2, which has significantly more information.

 A Good Property Description

-As you can see, all basic information about the property has been included in the property information section.
+As you can see, the property information section contains all the basic information about the property.

-The property details have also been clearly laid out.
-The property description details the mix of units (four studios, seven one-bedroom units, and one two-bedroom unit).
-We’re being told that the property has extensive remodeling throughout, which reflects “the pride of ownership quality.”
-We know what amenities are included on-site, and can see that the property has been managed professionally by a third party company.
+The listing also reveals that the property has extensive remodeling throughout, which reflects “the pride of ownership quality.”
+We know what amenities are included on-site, and can see that the property is professionally managed by a third party company.

 At the end of Property Description #2, the agent includes a direct call to action: “CALL FOR OFFER,” he writes, with his phone number below.